yoesk8/my-full-template/README.md

 * As a style language.

 ### Bootstrap
-* Bootstrap@4.5.3 as a CSS framework to keep responsive, mobile first aproach.
+* Bootstrap as a CSS framework to keep responsive, mobile first aproach.

 ### Font Awesome
 * As an icon library for a social links.